solid-contrib/information/weekly-updates/next.md

 ### Solid Development Roles

-This week the [Solid Manager](https://github.com/solid/process/pull/89) role was approved.
+This week the [Solid Manager](https://github.com/solid/process/pull/89) role was approved with a corresponding [conversation](https://github.com/solid/process/issues/129#event-2599262406)

 Stakeholders.md [got updated this week](https://github.com/solid/process/pull/124).
-If you would like to be listed on stakeholders please submit a pull request.
+If you would like to be listed on stakeholders please [submit a pull request](https://github.com/solid/process/blob/master/stakeholders.md).

 #### Editors
 [Editors](https://github.com/solid/process/blob/master/editors.md) are responsible for [reviewing proposals](https://github.com/solid/process#reviewing-proposals) to the Solid specification.